United Kingdom

 • Winter Driving: During winter, be prepared for potential snow and ice, especially in northern parts of the UK.

-Weather in the United Kingdom
+Weather in United Kingdom

 The UK has a temperate maritime climate characterized by mild summers and cool, damp winters.